ToshihiroIguchi/qatsp/README.md

 Designate city coordinates for x and y to solve the traveling salesman problem.
 The length of x and y must be the same.
-We will explain by way of example about patrolling municipalities in Akita prefecture.
+We will explain by way of example about traveling municipalities in Akita prefecture of Japan.

 ![Akita prefecture](Akita_city.png)